Click on the images to enlarge them!

 The DMC Coloris floss was tailor-made for the feather barbs!
 I really love the effect.
 I started with #4510, a very gaudy combination.
 A stretch more than halfway through, I felt like changing to #4521, a more muted blend, because I didn't want the barbs to compete against the vibrant colours of the eye.

 For the shaft I used a dark brown Anchor floss.
-I didn't have a brown from DMC, and the Anchor was a leftover of the Biedermeier Cross Stitch kit.
-Actually, it wasn't even from Anchor, but still made by MEZ Freiburg.
+I didn't have a brown by DMC, and the Anchor was a leftover of the Biedermeier Cross Stitch kit.
+Actually, it wasn't even Anchor, but still made by MEZ Freiburg.
 Up to the middle, I stitched with two strands, then went over to one strand.
 Finally, I added a two-stranded row at the bottom of the shaft, and - the feather was done!
 Took me 8 days, in contrast to 18 days for the front side.

 At first, I had in mind to fix both halves of the bookmark to a decorative piece of felt.
 To that end, I even bought a pair of heavy, sharp pinking scissors.
 But how to attach the linen to the felt?
 I didn't want to use glue.
 Yeah, I could sew them on, both at once, in Holbein Stitch (for example).
 But the two pieces of embroidered linen had to be hemmed first, and I couldn't imagine getting a nice looking seam by forcing a needle all around through 4 layers of linen plus a layer of 3 mm thick polyester felt.